Skip to content ↓

 Curriculum

-Year 5 - Summer 1
+Year 5 - Summer 2

 As mathematicians we will:

-• Multiply by 10, 100 and 1,000
+• multiply by 10, 100 and 1,000

-• Divide by 10, 100 and 1,000
+• divide by 10, 100 and 1,000

 As scientists we will:

-• Determine the hardness of materials and link this to their uses
+• determine the hardness of materials and link this to their uses

-• Make scientific predictions
+• make scientific predictions

-• Investigate the transparency of different materials and link this to their uses
+• investigate the transparency of different materials and link this to their uses

-• Plan and draw a table of results
+• plan and draw a table of results

-• Write a detailed, organised method that is easy to follow
+• write a detailed, organised method that is easy to follow

-• Determine the conductivity of different materials and link this to their uses
+• determine the conductivity of different materials and link this to their uses

-• To show reversible changes
+• to show reversible changes

-• To prove irreversible changes
+• to prove irreversible changes

-• To explain irreversible changes
+• to explain irreversible changes

 As writers we will:

-• Use precise word choices
+• use precise word choices

-• Directly appeal to the reader
+• select language to appeal to the reader

-• Provide welldeveloped factual information for the reader
+• provide well-developed factual information for the reader

-As children who value our ‘Relationships, in PSHE, we will:
+As children who value our ‘Relationships, in PSHE we will:

 As readers we will: